 Creating or Editing Interval Structured Workouts

 - Set whether the interval will be measured by Time or Distance.
-If you chose to create a music based routine, it will prompt you for either a playlist or song, see below for more on Music routines.
+If you chose to create a music based routine, it will prompt you for either a playlist or song.

 - Select the Zone you would like to target for that segment

-- To add more intervals for that series, or even add another series, repeat the above.
+- To add more intervals for that series, or more another series, repeat the above.
 Check out our Guide on designing fun, effective and interesting interval workouts for more on building fun and effective routines.

 - Choose if you want to automatically start Recovery once the workout is complete, and / or to automatically End once complete.